-Membrane bioreactors are capable of handling very high levels of mixed-liquor-suspended-sludge (MLSS) which makes them ideal for installations with low amounts of grey-water production.
-These plant use membrane filtration units in the place of a clarifier, which produces a much cleaner quality of treated effluent.
+Membrane bioreactors are capable of handling very high levels of mixed liquor suspended sludge (MLSS), which makes them ideal for installations with low amounts of greywater production.
+These plants use membrane filtration units in the place of a clarifier, which produces a much cleaner quality of treated effluent.
 These units are placed directly into the activated sludge and the mixed liquor is pulled through the membranes in a vacuum-driven system.

-Membrane bioreactor plant are fully automated and as with most ABCO plant require very little human interaction for successful operation.
+Membrane bioreactor plants are fully automated and as with most ABCO plants, require very little human interaction for successful operation.
 However, as with all automated equipment, a maintenance person is required to attend daily checks on the operation of the plant.
-Further to this, site personnel are trained in some basic preventative maintenance including; chemical backwash of membranes, general plant operation and how to identify problems before they occur.
+Further to this, site personnel are trained in some basic preventative maintenance including chemical backwash of membranes, general plant operation and how to identify problems before they occur.

-As with all of its plant, ABCO recommends a quarterly service throughout the life of the plant to ensure reliable and consistent plant operation.
-This service includes; checking and correction of process conditions, cleaning of all probes and level sensors, inspection of pipework and tanks and miscellaneous preventative maintenance that may be required by any optional plant equipment installed.
+As with all of its plants, ABCO recommends a quarterly service throughout the life of the plant, to ensure reliable and consistent plant operation.
+This service includes checking and correcting process conditions, cleaning all probes and level sensors, inspecting pipework and tanks, and miscellaneous preventative maintenance that may be required by any optional plant equipment installed.
 All services are accompanied by a comprehensive service report.

-These plant usually require external balance, sludge and irrigation tanks.
-This requirement involves a sizeable plant footprint which again varies based on the camp capacity.
-A fully equipped plant servicing 1000 persons will require an area of approx. 30 square meters.
+These plants usually require external balance, sludge and irrigation tanks.
+This requirement involves a sizeable plant footprint, which again varies based on the camp capacity.
+A fully equipped plant servicing 1000 persons will require an area of approximately 30 square meters.

 We’re here to provide ongoing support and service – be it choosing the perfect product, installing your water filtration system or having our service technician make a house call.
 If you have any questions or would like to book in a service, please contact our team directly on (08) 9399 1662.